replicatedhq/docs/docs/kb/developer-resources/kubernetes-prerelease.md

 ## Requirements
 You should have a standard Kubernetes YAML available to deploy.
 Replicated expects that the YAML will contain at least one deployment spec (replication controllers are currently unsupported, use deployments instead).

-## Known Limitations
-- Replicated admin commands are not yet supported
-- Replicated snapshots are not yet supported

 ## Create a Kubernetes Cluster with a persistent volume (at least 10 gigs)
 ```yaml
 apiVersion: v1